raghavluthra10/express-docker/readme.md

 ^ to understand the above command:

 -  we are first setting the name of the new container with "--name" option to "some-postgres".
--  mapping the containers 5432 port to localhost's 4321 post so that we can access it to the exposed port from our local machine with "-p" option.
+-  mapping the containers 5432 port to localhost's 4321 port so that we can access it from the exposed port. this is done with "-p" option.
 -  setting the ENV variables of the postgres database with "-e" to "root" as the postgres user and "password" as the postgres password.
 -  "-d" means to run this command in detached mode.
 -  "postgres" in the end is the name of the image.